 Summary & Conclusions

-Interest rates reflect the cost of borrowing money for something.
+Interest rates reflect the cost of borrowing money.
 Within the context of real estate valuation, the most important interest rate is the one paid on the 10-year US Treasury, sometimes called the risk free rate.

 As a general rule of thumb, rising interest rates are bad for property values and falling rates are good.

-Both of these metrics are important inputs into a private equity pro forma and can have a significant impact on a property’s profitability.
+Both cap rates and interest rates are important inputs into a private equity pro forma and can have a significant impact on a property’s profitability.